alessiot/openai_dsassist/README.md

 In order to get access to the OpenAI API, we need to sign up to the OpenAI platform and create private API keys as explained [here](https://platform.openai.com/docs/api-reference/authentication).
 The API keys can be created after we are logged in by visiting https://platform.openai.com/account/api-keys.
 I saved the key in a file named .env as OPENAI_API_KEY="secret key".
+We have a limit of 3 requests/min